 The first English settlement in America was from the Pilgrims seeking religious freedom who settled in Virginia in the early 1600’s, but the larger migration came with two distinct groups in the 17th century.
 First were the Puritans, following the path of the Pilgrims, escaping religious persecution in their home county of East Anglia.
 They settled in Massachusetts and brought their distinctive East Anglia twang with them, which was the root of the general American accent, albeit modified by other European groups that migrated to America, especially New York and Boston.

-In the 2020 election saw Trump removed as president and replaced by Joe Biden.
+The 2020 election saw Trump removed as president and replaced by Joe Biden.
 Biden was elected President even though Trump won more votes than when he had been elected in 2016 and even though Biden was clearly suffering from age-related cognitive failure.
-On Trump’s departure a small army of ‘good old boys’ looking very much like a confederate reincarnation marched on the Capitol Hill building right in the heart of Washington DC and put terror into the heart of the Yankee democrats.
+On Trump’s departure he rallied a small army of ‘good old boys’ looking very much like a confederate reincarnation to march on the Capitol Hill building right in the heart of Washington DC and put terror into the heart of the Yankees although now .
 They were demanding a divorce and they meant business.
 This was an unprecedented response to an election result.

 Divorce means division of property and the geo-political split was clear.
 This was a renewed battle between the Confederates and the Yankees, albeit under different banners to the original war.
 The Cavaliers and the Puritans.
 It is tribal, it is primal, it is never going to go away.
 Trump left the office in Washington DC with his army and returned to his home in Florida.
 Would he be the sort of guy that would see himself as general Robert E Lee reincarnated?
 Would he like a general’s uniform with medals and would he like to establish a royal, ruling Trump family dynasty?
 Yes, I do think he might like all that.
 Would he relitigate the South’s old claims?
 Would they follow him?
 Especially the strategically vital and lucrative marginal state of Florida?

 If he declared Florida as the capital of a new country with his Mar a Lago palace becoming the presidential palace then I think Florida would lap that up with Georgia following like a lamb.
 Finally has the Mid-West/ South got enough money to fight a war with the Yankees?
 Did you think they were just chicken farmers and moonshine bootleggers after the civil war?
 If so, you were wrong.